codysandahl/ar-flappy/docs/issues.md

 - Have death animation for player
 - Stop game and offer to restart after death
 - Add a "Click to Start" image/button so the AR can get loaded and ready
+- Make a platform generator component that keeps generating the level instead of hard-coding